AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 Some confusion may arise regarding the meaning of the following terms—let me clarify.

 - **Document Model Sandbox**: the sandboxed JavaScript environment that makes the Document API available to add-on developers.
-It's usually juxtaposed with the iframe UI: both reciprocally share APIs via proxy, as described in [this tutorial](./stats-addon.md).
+It's usually juxtaposed with the iframe UI: both reciprocally share APIs via proxy, as described in [this tutorial](/guides/tutorials/stats-addon.md).
-- **Document Object Model**: it represents Adobe Express documents' structure, the hierarchies between each element and their inheritance.
+- **Document Object Model**: it represents Adobe Express documents' structure, the hierarchies between each element, and their inheritance.

 You may think about the Document API as operating in the context of the DOM—while the Document Model Sandbox provides a secure and isolated environment for such code to run.

-### Using the code sample
+### Coding along

-As it's customary, this tutorial is bundled with an Adobe Express [demo add-on](https://github.com/AdobeDocs/express-add-on-samples/tree/main/document-sandbox-samples/express-dimensions-addon) that you can use to follow along.
-It's available in two versions, corresponding to the initial state (the `express-dimensions-start` folder) and a final one (`express-dimensions-end`).
-The former is a starting point for the tutorial, which you can use to test our assumptions and inspect the Console: the Document API code belongs to the `src/documentSandbox/code.js` file.
+You are encouraged to try the code snippets discussed here; please use [this boilerplate](https://github.com/AdobeDocs/express-add-on-samples/tree/main/document-sandbox-samples/express-dimensions-addon) to follow along.
+It contains a demo add-on in two states: the complete version (in the `express-dimensions-end` folder, whose code is also found in the [Final Project](#final-project) section at the bottom of this page) and a starting point (`express-dimensions-start`) that you can also use to test your assumptions and inspect the Console.
+The Document API code belongs to the `src/documentSandbox/code.js` file.

 ```js
 // ...